 Rather than leaving an outdoor light on at night, to make it look like someone’s at home, install motion-activated LED floodlights outside your house, especially around the driveway, garage and entry points.
 Not only will they potentially scare an intruder away when they turn on unexpectedly, they can also save energy.
 And, you can even buy solar-powered options.

-Generally speaking, a smart surveillance system, which sends, receives and saves video footage digitally, cover a wider area and can be more energy efficient than traditional analog CCTV.
+Generally speaking, smart security cameras, which send, receive and save video footage digitally, cover a wider area and can be more energy efficient than traditional analog CCTV.
 However, be sure to do your carbon footprint research before buying one.
-Many smart surveillance systems have the added bonus of connecting to your phone via an app, so if there is an intruder at your house, you will get a notification and can see and even talk to them in real time, to make it seem like you're at home.
+Many smart cameras are motion activated and have the added bonus of connecting to your phone via an app, so if there is an intruder at your house, you will get a notification and can see and even talk to them in real time, to make it seem like you’re at home.

 Home security companies, manufacturers and providers are coming out with more eco-friendly options all the time.
 However some are greener than others.
 So if you’re looking at upgrading your home security and you would prefer to be as green as possible, we suggest doing some research first.

 Neighbourhood Watch Victoria acknowledges the 38 mobs, the Traditional Custodians of the land on which we operate, live, and gather as employees and volunteers.
 We recognise their continuing connection to land, water and community and pay respect to Elders past, present and emerging.

 At Neighbourhood Watch, we believe everyone has the right to feel safe and welcome.
 We are committed to ensuring diversity, inclusion and equity are embedded throughout our organisation – in the work we do, the services we deliver and among our staff, volunteers, and the communities we work with.